Master of Public Administration

 For more information on the GRE General Text, visit the GRE website for more information on costs, test dates, requirements, and testing locations.

-*The Public Administration Institute will waive the GRE requirement for MPA applicants who meet one or more of the following criteria:
+*The Department of Public Administration will waive the GRE requirement for MPA applicants who meet one or more of the following criteria:

 - Provide a GMAT or LSAT score that was taken in the previous five years.

 - Successfully completed a minimum of six hours of non-matriculating LSU MPA coursework with a minimum GPA of 3.0 or higher and no less than a B in any individual course.

 - Have a minimum of three years of full-time, management level public service experience or five years full-time non-management experience in either the public, non-profit, or private sectors.